maximebucher/maximebucher.github.io/_pages/about.md

 About me
 ------
 I am a PhD student at ONERA and LIRMM.
-My research interests are Computer Vision, Robots Perception and Machine Learning.
+My research interests are Computer Vision, Robots Perception, Autonomous Robotics and Machine Learning.

 In the context of my thesis, my researches focus on visual SLAM, multi-sensors fusion and 3D reconstruction in the context of underwater robotics for archaeology.
 The system providing the required sensors measurement and the computing unit to be embedded on underwater vehicles are also under development within this thesis.